UNF Affordability Counts Initiative

 To work towards reducing the overall cost of student’s learning materials, UNF faculty members teaching courses with required materials costing students no more than $20/credit in total out-of-pocket expenses (includes courses that cost $0) are encouraged to submit their courses to receive the Affordability Counts medallion and be recognized statewide for their efforts to promote access and increase savings for students.

 - Courses submitted for Affordability Counts must meet all criteria.

-- Total cost of required materials is determined based on the price of a hardcopy (new) or digital (purchase or rental).
+- The total cost of required materials is determined based on a hardcopy (new) or digital (purchase or rental) price.

-- Course textbook adoptions must be submitted via the bookstore Discover textbook adoption tool.
-This serves as an accurate picture of the cost of course materials as well as being aligned with the BOG performance metrics on cost-to-degree.
-It is important that courses that use no textbooks and/or OER are entered as such in the adoption tool or the course will appear “missing” in terms of adoption compliance as well as not eligible for the Affordability Counts medallion.
+- Instructors must submit course textbook adoptions via the bookstore Discover textbook adoption tool.
+This serves as an accurate picture of the cost of course materials and being aligned with the BOG performance metrics on cost-to-degree.
+Courses that use no textbooks and/or OER must be entered as such in the adoption tool, or the course will appear “missing” in terms of adoption compliance and not eligible for the Affordability Counts medallion.

 Note: 0-credit hour courses are not eligible.